Skip to content

 # getting energy loss type id

-wanted_energy_losses_types = df["energy_loss_type"].unique().tolist()
+wanted_energy_losses_types = df["energy_loss_type"].unique().to_list()

 elt_ids = self._perfdb.kpis.energy.losses.types.get_ids()